pogostick29dev/MagicBattle/README.md

 2. Document it happening (Photos, Video, Etc.)
 3. [Create A New Issue](https://github.com/pogostick29dev/MagicBattle/issues?state=open)
 4. Put a title that briefly explains the issue.
-5. Add a description that goes into more detail (and if you think you know the file causing it, tell us!)
+5. Add a description that goes into more detail (and if you think you know the file causing it, tell us!).

+For contributing to MagicBattle, please see [Contributing.md](https://github.com/pogostick29dev/MagicBattle/blob/master/Contributing.md)